melodyyu754/belgium-doc-tracker/content/MaggieTong/fourthblog.md

 ## Contributions
 My contributions in the final phase of the project included creating the filtering for posts, protests and the protest maps.
 I also created the interactive protest map that allowed users to get protest information after clicking on a point.
-My final contribution was creating and resolving merge conflicts
+My final contribution was creating and resolving merge conflicts.

+## Resume/Portfolio bullets

+- Created full-stack application utilizing Flask, Docker and Streamlit.
+- Designed database model and created RESTapi routes
+- Implemented data filtering and interactive map feature